bytemeRAH/ByteIRC/README.md

 ByteIRC is in an experimental state.
 Code, visuals, and functionality are being tested and updated frequently.
 Please do not use it in production environments yet.
+ByteIRC will not be in development until November 14th (maybe) due to me breaking my computer charger